How to fix a leaking pipe

-Leaking pipes in the home will be damaging the structure of the home, rusting metalwork, softening wood, and ruining plaster.
-The damp created by a leak will also lead to mould and other nasties to create an unhealthy environment.
+Leaking pipes can damage the structure of your home, cause metalwork to rust, soften wood, and ruin plaster.
+The damp created by a leak will also lead to mould and other nasties, creating an unhealthy environment.

 Even a leak outside the home risks water getting into your home’s foundations and causing damage, and in all cases this is of course a waste of water – something you will be paying for if you are on a water meter.

-Once you have identified the leaking pipe it needs to be fixed.
-You can apply a temporary fix of a full fix.
+Once you have identified the leaking pipe it should be fixed.
+You can apply a temporary fix or a full fix.
 In both cases the first job is to turn off the water supply to the pipe so you can address the problem without properly.

 Most modern plumbing installations have several isolation valves installed throughout the plumbing network.
 This mean you can turn off the water supply to the leak without turning off the water supply to the rest of the house.

-If you can’t find an isolator valve then you will have to turn off the main water supply.
+If you can’t find an isolator valve, then you should turn off the main water supply.
 This is done by turning off the house’s stopcock.
-The stopcock can be located in several different locations in the house.
+The stopcock can be found in several different locations in the house.
 Check out how to find your stopcock.

 Once the water supply has been turned off you can try to fix the pipe either with a temporary or permanent fix.